What Is Suffering?

 Start with the obvious materials.
 Suffering is experiential — a rock cannot suffer, and neither can the patient under anesthesia.
 It is negative — bliss is not suffering, however intense.
 And it is about the gap between how things are and how the agent wants them to be.
 Assemble those:

-Suffering is the subjective experience of negatively valenced qualia resulting from divergence between an agent’s internal state and its preferred state.
+Suffering is the subjective experience of negatively valenced qualia resulting from divergence between a subject’s represented condition and a preferred condition.

 That is the candidate.
 Now try to break it.